Crisis in Ukraine: How To Help

 The conflict has also had a profound impact on neighboring countries that have taken in large numbers of refugees, with both Ukrainian refugees and host communities in Poland, Moldova, and Romania experiencing gaps in essential services, including primary health, mental health and psychosocial support (MHPSS), and protection services.
 Project HOPE has previously partnered with local organizations in all three countries and continues to support the health and humanitarian needs in Poland and Moldova.

 Where is Ukraine?

-Ukraine is located in eastern Europe and is the second-largest country in Europe after Russia.
+Ukraine is in eastern Europe and is the second-largest country in Europe after Russia.
 Ukraine borders Moldova, Romania, Hungary, Slovakia, Poland, Belarus, Russia, the Black Sea, and the Sea of Azov.
-Ukraine was a part of the former Soviet Union and only gained full independence with the dissolution of the U.S.S.R. in 1991.
+Ukraine was a part of the former Soviet Union and gained full independence with the dissolution of the U.S.S.R. in 1991.

 What are the greatest needs in Ukraine?

 The fighting has had a profound impact on the lives and livelihoods of Ukrainians.
 More than 5 million people have made the difficult decision to leave their homes for safer parts of Ukraine and 6 million are now refugees in other countries.
 Between February 24 and May 5, 2022, one-third of Ukraine’s entire population had been displaced by the conflict.

 Project HOPE staff and local partners have noted that most Ukrainian refugees in Poland, Moldova, and Romania are women and children, though older adults and Ukrainians with disabilities have also made the difficult decision to leave their home country.
 The massive displacement of people has caused significant gaps in essential services for both Ukrainian refugees and host communities in Poland, Moldova, and Romania.
 Project HOPE is working with local partners to provide those affected with primary health, mental health and psychosocial support (MHPSS), and protection services.